anmolbajaj2192/sql-data-warehouse-project/README.md

-# 🚀 Data Warehouse & Analytics Project
+# 🚀 Data Warehouse & Analytics Project.

 Welcome to the **Data Warehouse & Analytics Project** repository!
 This project demonstrates a complete end-to-end modern data warehousing and analytics solution — from raw data ingestion to business-ready insights.